lowqa/lowqa/README.md

 If you're reading this, it means you want to know about my skills.
 Let's start

 - 👀 I’m interested in fullstack development
-- 🎓 I’m currently learning Python, I have a little experience with Node.js and React.
+- 🎓 SFEDU STUDENT!!!
+I’m currently learning Python, I have a little experience with Node.js and React.
 Of course, HTML and CSS it's the base
 - :shipit: I want to work with small companies or startups as a junior developer

 # How to reach me